 Is Kimchi and Rice Healthy?

-Kimchi is fermented foods that offers many healthy benefits and good bacteria to help with digestion.
+Kimchi is a fermented food that offers many healthy benefits and good bacteria to help with digestion.

 Why is My Kimchi Rice Soggy?